babelomics/MIGNON/2_input.md

 ## Default values

-Some inputs have a default value that can be (or not) modified by users.
-This section comprises different type of inputs, from those able to modify the threads and memory used by the different softwares that make up the pipeline, to default values that are used in the multi-omic integrative.
+Some inputs have a default value that can be modified (or not) by users.
+This section comprises different types of input, from those able to modify the threads and memory used by the different softwares that make up the pipeline, to default values that are used in the multi-omic integrative.

 ### Execution values

-As mentioned, some of the default values have the ability to modify the computational resources that every software uses to carry out a particular task within the workflow.
+As mentioned before, some of the default values have the ability to modify the computational resources that every software uses to carry out a particular task within the workflow.
 In this group we have mainly three types of values: **cpu**, **mem** and **additional_parameters**.
 The **cpu** value is placed in the proper position on each command of the workflow, to modify, when possible, the number of threads used by the tool that is used in the task. **mem** indicates the amount of memory that is allocated to the execution of this task.
 Finally, **additional_parameters** allow users to include additional options for the execution of some tools within the workflow.
 All the execution inputs are defined with the same structure:

 *nameOfTheTask*_*value*